 Toilet bowl stains that look like rust are likely due to mineral deposits and hard water.
 Green, orange or black streaks or rings may be mold.
 A bacteria called serratia marcescens shows up as pink.

-In some cases, yellow stains in toilet bowls are due to a lack of maintenance.
+Sometimes, yellow stains in toilet bowls are due to a lack of maintenance.
 When your toilet bowl is exposed to urine for an extended period, yellow staining is bound to appear.
-You can prevent this by making sure the toilet is flushed after every use.
+You can prevent this by ensuring the toilet is flushed after every use.

 Under most conditions, regular weekly cleaning prevents heavy stain buildup and reduces the appearance of any existing stains so the bowl can look pristine and white again.